During business consultations in companies, managers share their personal anger reduction techniques. Here are a few. Practice them:

 =summarize what you heard before answering.
 Do not assume.

-= use assertive skills such as: I statements: I feel hurt when you ..
+= use assertive skills such as statements such as I feel hurt when you ..
 Instead of you hurt me by.

 = if the other person is incapable of carrying a civil conversation, then shift the conversation to a more neutral topic.